Your credit limit is the maximum amount you can borrow using a credit card or line of credit.

-How Much Will Your Credit Limit Be?
+How a Credit Limit Works

 If you're (reasonably) unhappy with the credit limit you've received, you can request a bigger one or turn down the credit card.

 Your credit limit may not stay the same the entire time you have the credit card.
 If you use your credit card wisely and make your monthly payments on time, you can be approved for periodic credit limit increases, sometimes without having to request them.
 Similarly, your credit limit can be lowered if you fall behind on payments or if your debt increases to a level that the credit card issuer deems risky.

 How Much of Your Credit Limit Can You Use?

-You can make purchases all the way up to your credit limit, but you may not be able to go over your credit limit, particularly if you haven't opted-in to having over limit transactions processed.
-Exceeding your credit limit may result in an over the limit fee and can trigger the penalty rate.
-Refer to your credit card agreement to see if your card issuer penalizes you for going over your credit limit.
+You can make purchases all the way up to your credit limit.
+You may not be able to go over your credit limit, though, if you haven't opted-in to having over-the-limit transactions processed.
+If you don't opt-in, transactions that could put you over your limit will be declined.

-Exceeding your credit limit, and even getting close to it, impacts your credit score.
-Your credit limit - and your credit card balance - is reported to the credit bureaus each month with your other account information.
-This information is used to calculate your credit score and factors into the "credit utilization" portion of your credit score.

-Credit utilization measures the amount of your credit limit that's being used and counts 30% of your credit score.
+Your credit limit also impacts your credit score.
+Your credit limit and card balance are reported to the credit bureaus each month.
+This information is used to calculate your credit utilization, which measures the amount of your credit limit that's being used.
+It counts for as much as 30% of your credit score.

-The higher your credit card balance, relative to your credit limit, the higher your credit utilization and the more your credit score down, making it harder to qualify for loans and credit.
+The higher your credit card balance is relative to your credit limit, the higher your credit utilization will be.
+This brings your credit score down, making it harder to qualify for loans and credit.
 Card issuers may also deny credit limit increases if you have a high credit card balance.
-It's best to keep your credit card balances within 10% to 30% of your credit limit to achieve the best credit score.
+It's best to keep your credit card balances less than 30% of your credit limit to achieve the best credit score.